-While most Doctoral students decide to follow the PhD by thesis pathway, there are five viable routes to achieving this highly regarded qualification
+While most of those studying for a PhD take the PhD by thesis pathway, there are five viable routes to achieving a Doctorate degree

 PhD by thesis